rusili/AC-Android/lessons/control-structures/README.md

 | false| true |  false |
 | false| false|  false |

-The statement "It is Summertime if the month is either July OR August" could be written as:
+The statement "It is Summertime when the month is either July OR August" could be written as:

 ```java
 boolean isJuly = false;